Archana7code/CivicFix/README.md

 My contributions include:

-- Designed and trained the complete machine learning model for infrastructure issue classification.
+- Designed and implemented the machine learning pipeline for infrastructure issue classification.
+- Fine-tuned a pre-trained ResNet18 image classification model using PyTorch.
+- Integrated the ML model into the backend for automated issue prediction.
-- Contributed to frontend development and user interface implementation.
+- Contributed to frontend UI development and user experience improvements.
-- Assisted in backend development and API integration.
+- Assisted in backend API development and MongoDB integration.
 - Participated in testing and deployment during the hackathon.

 ---

 # 🚀 Future Improvements

-- Integrate government complaint portal APIs
+- Government complaint portal integration
-- GIS-based map visualization of reported issues
+- GIS-based map visualization
-- AI-powered severity prediction
+- AI-powered issue severity prediction
-- Push notifications for complaint updates
+- Email and push notifications
 - Mobile application
 - Advanced analytics dashboard
 - Multi-language support